wincentbalin/BlinkingEye/README.md

 BlinkingEye xyz1
 ```

 These options start **BlinkingEye** with the specified password `xyz1`.
-The server listens on all available IP addresses at the port 3130 and captures the screen number 1.
+The server listens on all available IP addresses at the port `3130` and captures the screen number `1`.
+Access using http://IP_ADDRESS:3130/xyz1/ .

 ### Running with port and password